aakritsubedi/learning_node/todo/README.md

 - The `models` folder contains database model of our application
 - The `routes` folder contains code that routes to different endpoints of our application
 - The `seeds` folder contains seed data for our database
-- The `stubs` folder contains logic for stubbing our unit tests
+- The `stubs` folder contains logic for stubbing our migration and seeds
 - The `utils` folder contains all the utilities that we use throughout our application

 ### Configure database